 3. Shatter Me

 The author gets you into ships, and if you need to learn what ships are, that’s when you want people to characters to be other.
 So you’re going to have some ships in this series.
-Writing isn’t for everyone, and I acknowledge that, but I think it is addictive.
+I acknowledge that writing isn’t for everyone, but I think it is addictive.
 The character growth is excellent.
 You will want to read all of it.
 There are six main books and then novellas in between.
 All the books have their purpose and different fantasy elements, making the series trending on BookTok.

 Author: Tahereh Mafi